-Overall in all retail/consumers markets, consumers prefer to buy goods from a company that has a strong understanding of their community, health, and safety.
+For all consumer products, not just marijuana, customers prefer to buy goods from companies that have a strong understanding of the community, health, and safety.
 Consumers prefer to buy from transparent firms.
-According to a Deloitte University Press article, Consumer Product Trends Navigating 2020, the data suggest that this preference isn't isolated to Millennials and high-income segments.
-Major Bloom has conducted the research necessary to successfully deploy solutions for customers and the community through a recreational retail business.
-As a retailer, the lowest quantity sold will be a gram, and most significant will be an ounce.
-Major Bloom customers become empowered with information on their mobile devices.
-This information includes laboratory results, inventory levels, customer reviews, store traffic, and other factors that improve the experience and boost brand awareness.
+According to a Deloitte University Press article, Consumer Product Trends Navigating 2020, the data suggest that this preference will not exist in isolation to Millennials and high-income segments.
+Major Bloom has conducted the research necessary to successfully deploy solutions for customers and the community through delivery and recreational retail business.
+As a reseller to other dispensers, the lowest quantity sold will be equivalent to a half ounce or \$100 worth of product.
+End-users and customers become empowered with product information and laboratory results, that improve the experience and boost brand awareness.